rewardhacker00/prime-rl/README.md

 ## RL

-### Single Node Training

 We provide a convenience endpoint `rl` for single-node RL experiments.
 It configures and starts the trainer, orchestrator and, optionally, an inference server.
 It allows setting shared configs conveniently (e.g. the model name or async level should be the same across all modules) and dispatches and monitors subprocesses.
 To stream the logs from each module we use file logging.
 By default, only the trainer logs will be displayed on the main process (*use the tmux layout script to conveniently view all logs*).

 To check all available configuration options, run `uv run rl --help`.

 **Reverse Text**

-Train a tiny model (`willcb/Qwen2.5-0.5B-Reverse-SFT`) to learn to reverse a small chunk of text.
+Train a tiny model (`PrimeIntellect/Qwen3-0.6B-Reverse-Text-SFT`) that has undergone SFT warmup (see below) to learn to reverse a small chunk of text.
 Training is extremely quick because we allow a maximum context of 128 tokens.
+We use this run in CI.

 ```bash
 uv run rl \